The Muppets: In popular culture

 The Muppets' prevalence in popular culture is such that the characters have become regarded as celebrities in their own right.
 The Muppets have a collective star on the Hollywood Walk of Fame, with Kermit having been previously individually inducted in 2002.
 The characters have appeared at the Academy Awards and Emmy Awards; made cameo appearances in films including Rocky III, An American Werewolf in London, and Mr. Magorium's Wonder Emporium; and have been interviewed on the news magazine 60 Minutes.

-Kermit was interviewed by Jon Stewart on The Daily Show; guest hosted The Tonight Show, Jimmy Kimmel Live!, Extreme Makeover: Home Edition, America's Funniest Home Videos, and an April Fools' Day edition of Larry King Live; and has served as Grand Marshal of the Tournament of Roses Parade.
+Kermit was interviewed by Jon Stewart on The Daily Show; was a guest host on The Tonight Show, Jimmy Kimmel Live!, Extreme Makeover: Home Edition, America's Funniest Home Videos, and an April Fools' Day edition of Larry King Live; and has served as Grand Marshal of the Tournament of Roses Parade.
 The characters also appeared on The Cosby Show and The Torkelsons, among other sitcoms.
-The music video for Weezer's "Keep Fishin'" is aesthetically based on The Muppet Show and consists of the band interacting with the characters.
+The music video for Weezer's "Keep Fishin' is aesthetically based on The Muppet Show and consists of the band interacting with the characters.

 On September 28, 2005, the United States Postal Service released a Jim Henson and the Muppets postage stamp series.
 The Muppets also appeared on Dick Clark's New Year's Rockin' Eve on December 31, 2007, in which Kermit and other characters presented segments following advertising breaks.
 After one such segment, with Kermit in Times Square, co-host Ryan Seacrest thanked "Kerms" for his assistance.
 Miss Piggy has appeared as a guest on The Late Late Show with Craig Ferguson, and Kermit appeared on Hollywood Squares and as one of the celebrity commentators on VH1's I Love documentary series.
 The Muppets, as well as the title character of Bear in the Big Blue House, have made frequent appearances on The Jerry Lewis MDA Labor Day Telethon.